 Where Should I Place My Affiliate Disclosure?

+You should place your affiliate disclosure close to your recommendation.
 As of yet, neither the FTC nor any other government body has passed a law that specifies precisely where an affiliate disclosure should go.

 However, the FTC has provided some guidance on affiliate disclaimer placement by stating that “the closer it is to your recommendation, the better.”